Epiphany 2020: When should I take my Christmas tree and decorations down?

-Forget Brexit, the one thing guaranteed to elicit the strongest opinions during the first week of January is the debate over which day to take down your Christmas tree and decorations.
+While New Year’s Day marks the end of the Christmas period, remnants of the holiday festivities still remain.
+The surplus of food will be used to make meals until it comes to its natural end, but when to take down your Christmas tree and decorations continues to be an ongoing debate.
 Is it Sunday 5 January, or Monday 6 January?
 And what happens if you leave them up for longer?
 Are you really struck down with bad luck for the rest of the year as the superstition goes?

 One thing’s for sure – everyone does it differently, and everyone has their own ideas.